george-mcintyre/aida-pva/docs/3_0_Platform_Technical_Reference.md

 5. AIDA-PVA Module endpoints are called and will return results from the Channel Providers

 ## AIDA-PVA Module
-The AIDA-PVA module is a set of C files compiled into Modules and inserted into `STANDALONELIB`, as well as a set of header files that are used to reference the functions declared in the Modules and to define types that they use.
+The AIDA-PVA module is a set of C files compiled into Modules and inserted into `AIDA_PVALIB`, as well as a set of header files that are used to reference the functions declared in the Modules and to define types that they use.
 Module header files are used internally by the AIDA-PVA Module.